mxaddict/www.codedmaster.com/content/blog/2026-01-31-how-to-setup-a-dotfiles-repo.md

 `~/.files/.config/fish/config.fish` will link to `~/.config/fish/config.fish`.

 ## Step 3: Create an Update Script with Stow

+If you don't have Stow yet, install it with your package manager (for example, `sudo pacman -S stow` on Arch, `sudo apt install stow` on Debian/Ubuntu, or `brew install stow` on macOS).

 Now, let's create a script that will use `GNU Stow` to create symlinks from your home directory to the files in your dotfiles repository.
 This script will also